In 1976 - 78, I apprenticed with a Medicine Man. I also read many Native American texts and took courses in physical and cultural anthropology.

 On Our Lady of Guadalupeûs Day in 1987 I gave birth to my second daughter and fourth child.

 That same year my two oldest children had blessed me with my first two grand-children: my first daughter had a son and my eldest son had a daughter.
-At this present time, I am blessed with five grand-children.
+At this present time I am blessed with six grand-children and 2 great-grand-children.

 During the 1990's I continued my religious studies both in the Vedic Tradition and in Buddhism.
 I received many blessings in both traditions and was granted the empowerment of the Blue Buddha of Medicine from Tibetan Lamas.
 During those years, I also studied Reiki healing and was accepted as a Reiki Master.